paulbrom/hmr-redux-mapper/docs/Build_and_Contribute.md

 });
 ```

-`execHMRTool` constructs a number of command line arguments for the redux mapper tool based on the options passed in
+`execHMRTool` constructs a number of command line arguments for the redux-mapper tool based on the options passed in
 and then executes the tool.
 Please inspect that function to see if it meets your specific test needs as far as what
 arguments are supplied to the tool.